WELCOME

 flowing cantabile soprano melodic line.
 The second movement, an

-Andantino, presents a wide-ranging sostenuto baritone solo,
+Andantino, presents a wide-ranging

 brief phrases sounded first in the bass register, then echoed in the soprano

 range.
-The fourth movement marks a bold digression to C minor and triple
+The fourth movement marks a bold digression to C-minor and triple

 meter: its Maestoso declamatory antecedent phrases are followed by

 contrastingly softer consequent responses.
-Next is an affetuoso
+Next is an

-Poco lento aria in C minor, followed by a quasi-scherzetto,
+aria in C-minor, followed by a

 in which the left hand sounds in active counterpoint with the right hand.

-After a brief Amen, the concluding Offertoire returns to C
+After a brief Amen, the concluding

-Franck’s musical personality.
-Treated individually, thematic units from the
+returns to C-major: treated individually, thematic units from the

 fugato section, which in turn cedes to a quasi-recapitulatory statement and